-Climate outlook for June to August
+Climate outlook for summer (December to February)

-Issued 26 May 2016
+Issued 24 November 2016

 Climate outlook overview

-A wetter winter likely for most of Australia
+Dry December likely for most of Australia

 - Bureau climatologists continually monitor the climate for any significant developments, with information on El Niño/La Niña and IOD events available fortnightly via the ENSO Wrap-Up.
 For a summary of Pacific and Indian Ocean outlooks, please see the Climate Model Summary.